Did OKPOP's bubble bursts on last day of legislative session?

-A deal to complete Tulsa's Oklahoma Popular Culture Museum appears in jeopardy after the Legislature adjourned on Friday without taking up a measure needed to access $18 million set aside in the coming budget year.
+A deal to complete Tulsa's Oklahoma Popular Culture Museum appears to be in jeopardy after the Legislature adjourned Friday without taking up a measure needed to access $18 million set aside in the coming budget year.

-"To be 100 percent honest, I don't know what the implications are," Oklahoma Historical Society Executive Director Trait Thompson said late Friday.
+"To be 100% honest, I don't know what the implications are," Oklahoma Historical Society Executive Director Trait Thompson said late Friday.
 "I don't expect an answer until next week."

 OKPOP has been a tough sell to legislators since it was first proposed more than a decade ago.
-It received $25 million from a 2015 state bond issue with the intention of paying for the rest of the project with private donations and revenue generated by a parking garage on a site at Boston Avenue and Archer Street.
+It received $25 million from a 2015 state bond issue, with the intention of paying for the rest of the project with private donations and revenue generated by a parking garage on a site at Archer Street and Boston Avenue.

 People are also reading…

 This year's budget agreement included $18 million for OKPOP on the condition that it be matched by other sources.
-The House and Senate passed the general appropriations and Historical Society spending limits bill, each of which includes the $18 million, but the House did not take up a third measure which authorizes a revolving fund in which to put the $18 million.
+The House and Senate passed the general appropriations and Historical Society spending limits bill, each of which includes the $18 million, but the House did not take up a third measure that would authorize a revolving fund in which to put the $18 million.

-House sources said that bill might still be heard before the ongoing special session adjourns, but no one would say why the bill wasn't heard.
+House sources said that bill might still be heard before the ongoing special session adjourns, but no one would say why the bill wasn't heard before the regular session ended.

-Objections to OKPOP were heard during consideration of the Historical Society limits bill but it passed the House on Friday, 75-19.
-Perhaps a sign that something was up, Budget Vice Chairman Ryan Martinez, R-Edmond, who voted for the bill, made an unusual move by serving notice of possible reconsideration, which he later waived.
+Objections to OKPOP were heard during consideration of the Historical Society limits bill, but it passed the House on Friday, 75-19.
+In perhaps a sign that something was up, Budget Vice Chairman Ryan Martinez, R-Edmond, who voted for the bill, made an unusual move by serving notice of possible reconsideration, which he later waived.

 Notably, the OHS appropriation also included $5 million for Oklahoma City's First Americans Museum, which is not owned or operated by the Historical Society, and into which the state has put $90 million over the past 25 years.